 The story has the Doctor and Sarah Jane returning to London after their previous adventure.
 They find London to be deserted, except for some looters, minimal army forces and ‘terrifying’ dinosaurs.

 I always find Malcolm Hulke’s stories very reflective of the socio-political atmosphere of the 1970s.
-This story is no exception, as it deals with issues that are causes harm and pollution to Earth society.
+This story is no exception, as it deals with issues that are causes of harm and pollution to Earth society.

 Jon Pertwee delivers a brilliant performance as the dandy action-packed Third Doctor.
-I like Jon’s balance of suave elegance in his Doctor as he attempts to oppose those destroying the planet Earth.
+I like Jon’s balance of suave elegance in his Doctor, as he attempts to oppose those destroying the planet Earth.

 He works things out very well when solving the mystery of the dinosaurs and is very good during a chase sequence by army soldiers.
 I also like how he forms a good relationship with Sarah Jane Smith.